 As fossil fuels are progressively phased out on the way to net-zero, the types of jobs that can facilitate this transition will become much more prevalent.
 These will include firms and businesses that are specialised in removing industrial and hazardous pollutant waste, a profession that is expected to grow by over 17% in the US over the next decade.
 Environmental engineers and technology specialists who can implement more efficient systems to manage companies’ waste and eliminate sources of carbon-intensive pollutants will also be in high demand.

-The transition to renewables will not only lead to job growth in careers pertaining to expanding renewable energy infrastructure, but also in professions that facilitate a rapid scaling down of how much individual companies emit and pollute.
+The transition to a carbon-free economy will entail job growth in any career that supports the expansion of renewable energy, whether that be in construction and maintenance of infrastructure, or in advising individual companies on reducing how much they emit and waste.
 Services that can help companies take these steps without losing substantial revenue will be in high demand.

 You might also like: How To Improve Electric Transport in South-East Asia